Martha Barry-PlotkinLearn more about Martha Barry-Plotkin

 Arthur Moses has taught at Elms College for most of the last 40 years.
 He is an accomplished artist who specializes in creative sculpture, historical restoration, and the design and production of foundry products.
 Before teaching at the Elms, he taught in secondary schools for more than 23 years.
 In addition to teaching and managing his own art business, he is very active in his local town government.

 Dr. Murphy joined the Elms College Philosophy Department in fall 2010.
 Previously he taught philosophy, ethics, and political theory at Saint Louis University, Saint Louis Community College, Webster University, and Goethe-Universitat in Frankfurt, Germany.
 He was a research fellow in computer ethics at SLU School for Professional Studies, and held doctoral and teaching fellowships there in the Department of Philosophy.
 His areas of specialization are social/political philosophy, contemporary German philosophy, and ethics.
-He serves on the executive committees of the US Basic Income Guarantee Network and the Basic Income Earth Network.
+Murphy has been published in The Monist and Basic Income Studies.
+He has served on the executive committees of the US Basic Income Guarantee Network and Basic Income Earth Network.

 Dr. Murray teaches courses in American history, including surveys and upper-level courses.
 He specializes in immigration, Irish-America, the progressive era, and transnational history.
 His most recent book is Irish Nationalists in Boston: Catholicism and Conflict, 1900-1928 (CUA Press, 2018).
 His first book, Romanticism, Nationalism and Irish Antiquarian Societies, 1840-80 was published by the Department of Old and Middle Irish, NUI Maynooth.
 His articles have been published in Studies in American Culture, the Journal of American Ethnic History and Éire-Ireland.